How To Water Your Plants

 Water your plant until the water runs out of the bottom.

 That’s it.
 No measurements to remember.
-Schedules to write down.
 No environments to research.
 However, stay tuned because for this to happen, you’ll need a drainage hole.
 Keep reading…

 Now, there are two answers I can give you to this question.
 The second is my golden rule, so we’ll save that for the end.
 However, the first answer is, generally as follows…